martinfleis/phd-thesis/00 Thesis Structure.md

     - Distinct Homogenous Cluster as morphometric proxy of urban tissue
 - **Ch6. | Core | Identification of DHC**
   - *Chapter on the identification of DHC will probably be the longest one (by far) as it proposes critical components of the whole research.
 Starting from the relational model of urban form and going through the complete methodology of DHC recognition (all characters and steps) finishing with the case study (Prague) and interpretation of DHC.*
-  - The relational model of urban form
+  - Theory: The relational model of urban form
     - *Introduction of the model of urban form used within the rest of morphometric framework based on the identified relationships between fundamental elements of the form (building-cell-street-node) and definition of vicinity based on the topology (relations) rather than a metric definition.*
     - Overlapping relations vs tree-like hierarchy
       - *Building on Alexander's City is not a Tree, this section will explain the issue of the hierarchical model of urban form (building -> plot -> street edge -> block -> SA) and provide the theoretical background for the relational model, which in principle has semi-lattice rather than a tree structure.*